 Next door to the castle and grounds is the sister attraction of Herstmonceux Observatory, the home of the Royal Greenwich Observatory after it left London in the 1950s for the clearer skies of Sussex.
 The main telescope was eventually moved again, to the Canaries, and the site at Herstmonceux has become a Science Centre, open to the public.
 Six telescopes still remain there, and there are often stargazing evenings.

-Hopefully I will do a linocut of the telescopes at some point, which will make a good companion to this one!
+I have now done a linocut of the telescopes.
+The linocut makes a good companion to this one!

 A blank greetings card is available taken from this original print.